turtacn/alameda-1/GOVERNANCE.md

 Board.

 Founding Member: No conditions (TBD)

 Premier Member: TBD

 General Member: TBD

 Associate Member (pre-approved non-profits, open source projects, and government entities)

 The Governing Board voting members will consist of:

 i) one representative appointed by each Founding Member;

-ii) one representative appointed by each Premier Member; iii) one General Members representative elected by the General Members;
+ii) one representative appointed by each Premier Member;

+iii) one General Members representative elected by the General Members;

-iv) one active contributor to the Alameda open source project designated by the Alameda Leadership Team (“Community Representative”), as set forth in the Alameda Open Source project’s governance document; and
+iv) one active contributor to the Alameda open source project designated by the Alameda;
+Leadership Team (“Community Representative”), as set forth in the Alameda Open Source project’s governance document; and

 v) one Associate Member representative appointed by the Governing Board.

 ## Maintainership